joel113/documentation-cheatsheet/shell.md

 `date +"I cannot believe it's already %A!"` - Prints the day within a sentence

+`cal` - Shows a calendar in the terminal

 ## Files

 `lsof -u joel` - Gets the open files of the user joel